gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 Our goal is to count the number of committed instructions for our attached core so we can listen to the `ppRetiredInsts` ProbePoint that already exists in the `BaseCPU` SimObject.

 Let's look at the `ppRetiredInsts` ProbePoint a bit.
-It is a `PMU probe point` that as suggested in [src/cpu/base.hh](https://github.com/gem5/gem5/blob/stable/src/sim/probe/pmu.hh) that it will notify the listeners with a `uint64_t` variable.
+It is a `PMU probe point` that will notify the listeners with a `uint64_t` variable, as suggested in [src/sim/probe/pmu.hh](https://github.com/gem5/gem5/blob/stable/src/sim/probe/pmu.hh) and [src/cpu/base.hh](https://github.com/gem5/gem5/blob/stable/src/cpu/base.hh).
 In [src/cpu/base.cc:379](https://github.com/gem5/gem5/blob/stable/src/cpu/base.cc#L379), we can see that it is registered to the `BaseCPU` SimObject's ProbeManager with the string `"RetiredInsts"`.
 All ProbePoints are registered with the ProbeManager with a unique string variable, so we can use this string later to attach our listeners to this ProbePoint.
 Lastly, we can find that this ProbePoint notifies its listeners with an integer `1` when there is an instruction committed in [src/cpu/base.cc:393](https://github.com/gem5/gem5/blob/stable/src/cpu/base.cc#L393).
-Now that we know what ProbePoint we are targeting, we can set it up for our LocalInstTracker.
+Now that we know what ProbePoint we are targeting, we can set it up for our `LocalInstTracker`.

 ---